 Global Research & Impact Program (GRIP)

-The Global Research & Impact Program (GRIP) is a strategic initiative of UNSW Office of Global Affairs & UNSW Division of Research & Enterprise that connects researchers and institutions across the world to co-create impactful partnerships, foster research excellence, and deliver meaningful societal outcomes.
+The Global Research & Impact Program (GRIP) is a strategic initiative of the UNSW Office of Global Affairs and the UNSW Division of Research & Enterprise, connecting researchers and institutions around the world to co-create impactful partnerships, foster research excellence, and deliver meaningful societal outcomes.

 Through GRIP, international collaborations move beyond traditional academic exchanges – they become engines for breakthrough discoveries, innovation, and tangible societal and economic outcomes.